metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 repository root folder with VSCode
 3. Debugging and code analysis settings which you can use to debug code
 4. Settings for recommended extensions, ex. markdown and script formatting
-5. Spelling settings such as random good words which would be detected as misspelled.
+5. Spelling settings such as random good words which would be otherwise detected as misspelled.
 6. Many other minor workspace settings to improve coding experience

 To work with Windows PowerShell quickly in any directory see: